danpi/gitlearn/readme.txt

-git is a distributed version control system. under GPL git has a mutable index called stage creating a new branch is quick
+git is a distributed version control system. under GPL git has a mutable index called stage creating new branch is quick
 Creating a new branch is quick AND simple.
 --no-ff
 add test